JackBorah/get-wow-data/README.md

 Using a normal print() on response.json() outputs gibberish.
 I recommend either the pprint module or viewing the json from [this list](https://develop.battle.net/documentation/world-of-warcraft/game-data-apis) of all the available APIs.

+This package is built with [requests](https://docs.python-requests.org/en/latest/) so methods like .json(), .text, .url, etc. all work with the results of get_x().
+See [requests](https://docs.python-requests.org/en/latest/) for more info on what you can do.

 ## Notes on the data
 #### Href's
-The href's in the json are links to related elements and th first one in a query is the url which made the query.
+The href's in the json are links to related elements.
+The first link in a query is the url which made the query.
 #### Prices
-The prices some item is in the following format g*sscc, where g = gold, s = silver, c = copper.
+The prices or value of an item is in the following format gggg*sscc, where g = gold, s = silver, c = copper.
 Silver and copper are fixed in the last 4 decimal spaces whlie gold can be as any number of spaces before silver.
 So 25289400 is 2528g 94s 00c.

 #### buyout vs unit_price
-Stackable items have a single unit_price wihle unique items like weapons have a bid/buyout price.
+Stackable items have a single unit_price while unique items like weapons have a bid/buyout price.

 #### Item bonus list
+The item bonus list are the modifiers applied to an item.
-The items with a bonus_list can either be found on wowhead or found in an opaque wow tools query.
-Blizzard does not make this available through an api.
-The wowhead page for an item does take a querystring with a bonusId which will return the correct variant of the item.
+Versions of an item with different bonuses can be found on [wowhead](https://www.wowhead.com/).
+Blizzard does not make the bonus values and their corresponding effects available through an api.
+The wowhead page for an item shows its bonuses (if selected under item versions) take a querystring with a bonusId which will return the correct variant of the item.

 I will make some solution for this even if its just another cheatsheet with a list of bonus id's and their effects.
 #### Item context